Abu Musab al-Zarqawi: Attacks outside Iraq

-Zarqawi, according to the BBC, was named as the brains behind a series of deadly bomb attacks in Casablanca, Morocco and Istanbul, Turkey in 2003.
-U.S. officials believe that Zarqawi trained others in the use of poison (ricin) for possible attacks in Europe.
-Zarqawi had also planned to attack a NATO summit in June 2004.
-According to suspects arrested in Turkey, Zarqawi sent them to Istanbul to organize an attack on a NATO summit there on June 28 or 29, 2004.
+Al-Zarqawi was named as the organizer of a series of deadly bomb attacks in Casablanca and Istanbul in 2003.
+U.S. officials believe that al-Zarqawi trained others in the use of poison (ricin) for possible attacks in Europe. al-Zarqawi had also planned to attack a NATO summit in June 2004.
+According to suspects arrested in Turkey, al-Zarqawi sent them to Istanbul to organize an attack on a NATO summit there on June 28 or 29.
 On April 26, 2004, Jordanian authorities announced they had broken up an al-Qaeda plot to use chemical weapons in Amman.
 Among the targets were the U.S. Embassy, the Jordanian prime minister's office and the headquarters of Jordanian intelligence.
 In a series of raids, the Jordanians seized 20 tons of chemicals, including blistering agents, nerve gas and numerous explosives.
 Also seized were three trucks equipped with specially modified plows, apparently designed to crash through security barricades.
 Jordanian state television aired a videotape of four men admitting they were part of the plot.
-One of the conspirators, Azmi Al-Jayousi, said that he was acting on the orders of Abu-Musab al-Zarqawi and that he obtained training in chemical weapons.
+One of them, Azmi Al-Jayousi, said that he was acting on the orders of al-Zarqawi, and that he obtained training in chemical weapons.
 However, Al-Jayousi would later retract his confession stating that it was obtained via duress.
-Zarqawi would admit that an attack was planned, but would deny the use of chemical weapons referring to such claims as fabrications by the Jordanian government.
+Al-Zarqawi would admit that an attack was planned, but would deny the use of chemical weapons referring to such claims as fabrications by the Jordanian government.
 Likewise, independent and U.S. investigators were skeptical of Jordanian claims of a chemical weapons attack.
 Furthermore, many experts and observers suspected that the Jordanian government exaggerated the details of the plot on purpose for political gain.
-On February 15, 2006, Jordan's High Court of Security sentenced nine men, including al-Zarqawi, to death for their involvement in the plot.
-Zarqawi was convicted of planning the entire attack from his post in Iraq, funding the operation with nearly $120,000, and sending a group of Jordanians into Jordan to execute the plan.
-Eight of the defendants were accused of belonging to a previously unknown group, "Kata'eb al-Tawhid" or Battalions of Monotheism, which was headed by al-Zarqawi and linked to al Qaeda.
+On February 15, 2006, Jordan's High Court of Security sentenced nine men, including al-Zarqawi, to death for their involvement in the plot. al-Zarqawi was convicted of planning the entire attack from his post in Iraq, funding the operation with nearly $120,000, and sending a group of Jordanians into Jordan to execute the plan.
+Eight of the defendants were accused of belonging to a previously unknown group, "Kata'eb al-Tawhid" or Battalions of Monotheism, which was headed by al-Zarqawi and linked to al-Qaeda.

-The November 2005 Amman bombings that killed sixty people in three hotels, including several officials of the Palestinian Authority and members of a Chinese defense delegation, were claimed by Zarqawi's group 'Al-Qaeda in Iraq'.
+The November 2005 Amman bombings that killed sixty people in three hotels, including several officials of the Palestinian Authority and members of a Chinese defense delegation, were claimed by al-Zarqawi's group, al-Qaeda in Iraq.